Kaamnaa: Plot

-Manav, a hardworking and straightforward Government Officer, follows his principles and rules of life with complete honesty.
+Manav, a hardworking and straightforward government officer, follows his principles with complete honesty.
 In contrast, his wife Akanksha desires to lead a luxurious life with everything she wants.
 Despite not getting everything, they wish for, the two are happy with their son, Yatharth.
 All goes well until a businessman, Vaibhav Kapoor, who believes anything can be bought by money, falls in love at first sight with Akanksha, his Kaamnaa (translation: wish or desire) as he likes to call her, without knowing her real identity.

 Manav transfers from Bhopal to Indore and patches things up between Akanksha and her family.
 Akanksha shares her past with Manav and reveals that she was once Miss Indore, but only because her father bribed the judges.
 Vaibhav gets closer to Akanksha by buying her old bungalow and even offering her a job to model his company with extra perks.
 Still, Manav disapproves of this as he suspects Vaibhav's intentions.
 After some time, Akanksha falls in love with Vaibhav, leaving Manav shattered.

 Akanksha's leave worsens Yatharth's mental health, where Sakshi, his school counselor, helps him.
 Sakshi's husband, Prateek, and son, Parth, died in a car accident and has affected her since.
 Sakshi sees Parth in Yatharth, forcing her to leave the school after interfering with Manav and Akanksha's sole guardianship of Yatharth.
 After losing everything, Manav feels guilty and lets Sakshi and her mother-in-law, Malti stay with them for the sake of Yatharth.

 Manav wins legal guardianship of his son after Mr. Holkar shows sympathy for him and realizes his past mistakes.
 Akanksha gets paranoid when she can't find any way to get Yatharth to be with her, even after asking Vaibhav for help which he denies since he hates kids.
 Things get chaotic after she kidnaps Yatharth at school and eventually makes way to the court.
 Vaibhav hates Akanksha for ruining his image when he left for America while Akanksha pretends to still love Vaibhav but actually wants to get 50% of his property and wealth.
 They make a mutual agreement to stay together only for the sake of getting revenge on Manav.
 After facing many false accusations, with the help of a retired and blind lawyer, Mr. Shenoy, Manav wins the case.